 Six years ago, I was facing the uncertainty of up and leaving for Spain and starting a new life in Seville.
 Even with the visa and job sorted out for me, I spent hours scouring the Internet for information about renting a flat, getting a mobile phone and setting up a bank account, perhaps the most important factor to take care of before leaving Chicago.
-Tripping between local banking institutions, I spoke with countless tellers to view current account options and see whether it was worth my while to keep an account open at home.
+Tripping between local banking institutions, I spoke with countless tellers to see whether it was worth my while to keep an account open at home.

 In short: it was, and it continues to be.

 While I did open a resident bank account in Spain to receive my paychecks and be able to take out money while around Iberia, having a separate savings and checking account at home has allowed me to keep my money matters at bay and makes my mom to have her own card for any transactions she needs to complete for me!
 I cannot stress enough how at ease I feel knowing that I have an emergency stash of cash in the United States.

 What’s more, it’s far easier for me to save for other trips or big expenses when my money is not staring at me in my Spanish bank account!

 What should you look for in a bank account back home?
 To be able to compare bank accounts effectively, there are several criteria to keep in mind: